RichardWang94/LinLapel/README.md

 # LinLapel
-Scala implementation of the Linear Lapel Logic Programming Language for cs162
+Scala implementation of the Linear Lapel Logic Programming Language for cs162, does not pass all tests.